aaron-ruhl/Hackathon/README.md

 # Hackathon
 Great Learning ML - Hackathon

 All training and test data is owned by Great Learning and is not my own.
+It should only be used to run this code.